June 8, 2023

 Solutions have various characteristics that distinguish them from other forms of mixtures, including:

 1. Homogeneity: Solutions can be defined as homologous mixtures when they possess a uniform composition throughout.
-Solute particles are evenly dispersed throughout a solvent via molecular or ionic interactions to form single phase systems with consistent compositions and properties across its entirety.
+Solute particles are evenly dispersed throughout a solvent via molecular or ionic interactions to form single-phase systems with consistent compositions and properties across its entirety.
 This results in solutions with uniform properties across different portions.

 2. Particle Size: When dissolving solutions, solute particles tend to be very small – typically under 1 nanometer in size – making them molecular or ionic in composition and often unseen even with most microscopes.
 Their small sizes help them blend evenly with their solvent on a molecular level.

-3. Transparency: Solutions typically exhibit optical clarity, permitting light to pass freely without significant scattering or absorption, due to small solute particle sizes which do not hinder transmission of light and thus do not exhibit the Tyndall effect (light scattering) characteristic of colloids.
+3. Transparency: Solutions typically exhibit optical clarity, permitting light to pass freely without significant scattering or absorption, due to small solute particle sizes which do not hinder the transmission of light and thus do not exhibit the Tyndall effect (light scattering) characteristic of colloids.

 4. Separation: Solutions do not exhibit visible separation when left undisturbed, with solute particles remaining evenly dispersed throughout their solvent environment, creating an inert and stable solution without evidence of settling or phase separation, unlike suspensions and colloids which do.